 5 ‘not so useful’ things about how focus groups work

 It’s an unnatural setting.
-How often do you discuss your preferences in toothpaste or home insurance or nappies with a room of complete strangers?
+How often do you discuss your preferences in toothpaste, home insurance or nappies with a room of strangers?
 Never.

 Group dynamics have a huge impact.

 There’s always a loudmouth who dominates the group.
 And at least 2 people who never say anything unless directly asked.